pbyrne84/pbyrne84.github.io/FriendlyAutomatedTestingForEngineers.md

 Possibly enough unneeded stress that people leave the industry.
 Sucks the fun out as it shows a lack of care.
 Though this is a care that has to be learnt.

-If tests are written before code, it can help realise that the messaging is not clear as failure is much more likely to be experienced.
+If tests are written before code, it can help surface that the messaging is not clear as failure is much more likely to be experienced.